amateurpro11/STUG-Custom-Cursors/README.md

 -------------------------------
 20/08/26
-# Hello,
+# Hello,...
-   allow me to introduce myself.
+   ...allow me to introduce myself.
 I'm AmateurPro, a long-time STUG player.
  I love new ideas, art, music, and doing fun things on the computer.
 When I was a child, my dream was to become a programmer (to develop games), but as I grew up, I realized it wasn't an easy job.
 Therefore, I switched to